-Seminars, alternating between plenary and small-group sessions
+Seminars, alternating between plenary ninety-minute translation discussion sessions and small-group 20-minute peer-review tutorials

 How and when an exam review will take place will be disclosed together with the publication of the exam results at the latest.
 If a student requests a review within 30 days after publication of the exam results, an exam review will have to be organized.

 These texts which you will need to refer to for your translations and annotations, are not available from the University Library website and should therefore be purchased for the course:

 Lemmens, M., & Parr, T. (2013).
 Handboek voor de Vertaler Nederlands-Engels (Praktische tips).
 Amsterdam: Intertaal.
 Or: Mackenzie, J. L. (2014).
 Principles and pitfalls of English grammar.
 Bussum: Coutinho.

 Only students from the MA Linguistics: Translation in Theory and Practice can enrol.

 Please contact Student administration van Eyckhof for questions.